nash-io/locale/README.md

 Never used Github?
 This is the easiest way to contribute: https://www.youtube.com/watch?v=5u0I0UX81tI

+We have a simple contributions policy, see it [here](./CONTRIBUTING.md)

 | Locale name | Language           | Country/Territory           |
 |-------------|--------------------|-----------------------------|
 | [en](./locales/en.json)             | English            | International (US standard) |